 Antidepressants, including SSRIs, have a reputation for causing weight gain.
 While it’s true that some people gain weight after starting antidepressants, many don’t, and not all antidepressants are equally likely to affect your weight and body composition.

 Most antidepressants associated with weight gain are older medications.
-Weight gain is quite a common side effect of some tricyclic antidepressants, as well as monoamine oxidase inhibitor medications such as phenelzine.
+Weight gain is quite a common side effect of certain tricyclic antidepressants, as well as monoamine oxidase inhibitor medications such as phenelzine.

 In short, there’s no simple, one-size-fits-all link between SSRIs and weight gain or loss.
-Certain SSRIs, such as paroxetine (Paxil), are associated with weight gain.
-However, many others don’t appear to have any significant effects on appetite, eating habits, metabolism or weight.
+Some SSRIs, such as paroxetine (Paxil), are associated with weight gain.
+However, many others are not associated with any significant effects on appetite, eating habits, metabolism or weight.

-If you’re worried about experiencing weight fluctuations after starting an SSRI or other antidepressant, make sure you let your healthcare provider know.
-They may be able to prescribe an antidepressant that isn’t likely to affect your weight or body composition.
+If you’re concerned about experiencing weight fluctuations after starting treatment with an SSRI or other antidepressant, make sure you let your healthcare provider know.
+They may be able to prescribe an antidepressant that’s less likely to affect your weight or body composition.

 In general, SSRIs are safer and less likely to cause side effects than other, older antidepressant medications.
 However, like all medications, SSRIs still have certain risks.

 All antidepressants, including SSRIs, feature an FDA “black box” warning that notifies users of an increased risk of suicidal thoughts and/or behavior.
 This elevated risk affects people under the age of twenty-four.
 It does not appear to affect adults above 24 years of age.